jackd248/clockwork-ai/README.md

 * * * * * python3 /path/to/clockwork/dir clockwork
 ```

-Or setup a cronjob to update the poem on daytime:
+Or set up a cronjob to update the poem on daytime:

 ```cronexp
 * 06-23 * * * python3 /path/to/clockwork/dir clockwork